 Paula Kinney – Read her bio

 Strong and effective leadership has been the hallmark of Dr. Paula Kinney’s career.
 Dr. Kinney has been an educator for over 35 years, as a teacher, principal, district school administrator and adjunct professor.
-In addition, she has provided management and leadership training to several nonprofit organizations across the country, such as the International Black Chief Firefighter’s Organization, the National Principals Leadership Institute, and Magnet Schools of America.
-She also has given workshops at universities in Korea and Japan to potential teacher candidates.
+In addition, she has provided management and leadership training to organizations across the country, as well as, in Korea and Japan.

 Ed McDowell – Read his bio

 Ed has been the executive director of Warm Beach Christian Camps and Conference Center, Stanwood, Wash., since 1995.
 Warm Beach serves more than 90,000 guests per year.
 Previous to 1995, Ed served five years as dean of student development at Central College in McPherson, Kan., and three years as senior pastor of First Free Methodist Church in Denver, Colo.